yingj4/yingj4.github.io/_pages/cv.md

 Awards
 ======
+* UIUC Teachers ranked as excellent by their students with outstanding ratings (2025)
 * UIUC Harold L. Lesen Undergraduate Teaching Award (2025)
 * UIUC Teachers ranked as excellent by their student (2024)
 * UIUC Teachers ranked as excellent by their students with outstanding ratings (2024)